Industry professionals on conceptualising, editing, and distributing short films.

 How to join the online events:

-1. Please register via the form below.
-You will receive an email from Objectifs to confirm your spot in the sessions.
-The Zoom link will be sent to registered participants the day before each session.
+1. Please register via the links above.
+You will receive an email with the Zoom link, confirming your spot in the sessions.

 2. Objectifs will ‘photograph’ (e.g. screenshots) and audio/video record this online discussion for the purposes of documentation.
 We require participants to enter the Zoom call using the same name they have registered with so we may check against the registration list.
 You may subsequently change your username and switch off your device’s camera if you would prefer not to be photographed or recorded.
 We will make an announcement about this before we start any documentation.